Achraf-saadali/Food-Inspection/README.md

 ### Loss weighting

-The contribution of underrepresented classes can potentially be increased through loss weighting.
+The contribution of underrepresented classes to the loss function can be increased through weighting.

 ### Class consolidation

-Classes that are duplicated or provide little value for the final inspection use case may eventually be merged or removed.
+Classes that are duplicated, or that provide limited value for the inspection use case, may be merged or removed.

-> The exact class-frequency distribution still needs to be generated directly from the annotation files and added to the repository.
+> The class-frequency distribution has not yet been generated from the annotation files and remains to be added to the repository.

 ---